QSD-Group/QSDsan/README.rst

 .. contents::

-What is Sanitation Explorer?
+What is QSDsan?
 ----------------------------

-**Sanitation Explorer** is a package for the sustainable design of non-sewered sanitation technologies that are affordable and appropriate in low-income, resource-limited settings leveraging the structure and modules developed in BioSTEAM [1]_.
-As an open-source and impact-driven platform, **Sanitation Explorer** aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (life cycle assessment and techno-economic analysis under uncertainty).
+**QSDsan** is a package for the quantitative sustainable design of sanitation and resource recovery systems leveraging the structure and modules developed in BioSTEAM [1]_.
+As an open-source and impact-driven platform, **QSDsan** aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (techno-economic analysis and life cycle assessment and under uncertainty).

 Interacting with other packages